ch3thiya/ch3thiya/README.md

 ## Hi there 👋 I'm Chethiya Ravindranath
 I'm a Computer Science undergraduate who loves technology and is passionate about turning ideas into useful applications.
 I enjoy using my skills to create smart solutions while continuously learning new techniques.
 <br>I’m always up for learning something new and would love to collaborate on projects with others.
-<br>Feel free to reach out—let’s build something great together! 💫
+<br>Feel free to reach out, let’s build something great together! 💫

 ## Tech Stack
 - **Full-Stack Web Development** - Laravel, Django, Flask